 Little smile with a casual talk with locals in Nepal will help spread your happiness.

 Nepali is not so easy but it is no German either.
-Even if you are not interested in learning the entire language it is always helpful to learn the basic sentences or at least words.
+Even though, you may not learn the entire language, it is always helpful to learn the basic sentences or at least few words.
 Some of these easy words will help you connect with locals all around the Nepal, in an instant.